Inevitabby/notes/ABOUT.md

 # Workflow & Architecture

+## A. Markdown

 I take most of my notes in plaintext (Markdown) during lecture.

-In an unrelated note, the source of the incessant click-clacking keyboard driving you insane during lecture has yet to be found.
+In unrelated news, the source of the incessant click-clacking keyboard driving you insane during lecture has yet to be found.

 When I want to upload my note(s) to [this Codeberg repository](https://codeberg.org/inevitabby/notes/), I just add them to a subfolder named `markdown` inside a parent folder, like so:
 ```